 Apart from these top grading labs, there is a plethora of other types of certificates.
 Each grading laboratory may offer different kinds of certificates or grading reports.
 They may be highly detailed reports, straightforward dossiers, or more compact certificates.
 Different grading labs have different names for the certificates they offer which helps distinguish their brands in the diamond industry.

-While the AGS is known to call its certificates The Diamond Quality Documents or Diamond Quality Analyses, the GIA refers to them as either a GIA Diamond Report or GIA Diamond Dossier, whereas the IGI certificates are known as the IGI Diamond ID or IGI Hearts and Arrows Diamond Report.
+While the AGS is known to call its certificates The Diamond Quality Documents or Diamond Quality Analyses, the GIA refers to them as either a GIA Diamond Report or GIA Diamond Dossier, whereas the GSI certificates come in a few different versions, from the very basic (Modified Diamond Examination Report) to the most comprehensive (Full Diamond Examination Report).

 Each certificate differs slightly in terminology, grading system, simplicity, and layout.
 There are some, which include diagrams or proportion values while others don’t.